raquo/scala-dom-types/README.md

 ## Community

 Please use [Github issues](https://github.com/raquo/scala-dom-types/issues) for bugs, feature requests, as well as all kinds of discussions, including questions on usage and integrations.
-You can _watch_ this project on github to get issue updates if you're interested in following discussions.
+You can _watch_ this project on Github to get issue updates if you're interested in following discussions.

 ## Contributing

 **Q: I want to add an element tag / attribute / prop / etc.**

 **A:** Awesome!
-Please open an issue, and we will either add it, ask you to PR it, or explain why adding this particular key might not be a good idea.
+Please open an issue, and we will either ask you to PR it, add it ourselves, or discuss why adding this particular key might not be a good idea.

 So far we are focused on HTML5 attributes and read-writeable DOM props, but it doesn't have to stay that way.
 There is value in providing listings for popular non-standard attributes as well (e.g. `autoCapitalize`, `unSelectable`) but we haven't decided how to deal with those yet.
 Don't hesitate to trigger this discussion though.

 The raw definitions that you need to update are found in the [shared/main/.../defs](#TODO) folder.
 The sample code generated from those definitions is found in [js/test/.../defs](#TODO).

-If making a PR, make sure to run the GeneratorSpec test locally, so that the sample generated code is updated before you commit.
+If making a PR, please make sure to run the `GeneratorSpec` test locally, so that the sample generated code is updated before you commit.

 ## Why use _Scala DOM Types_